 Why Your Association’s Membership Marketing Needs to Shift in November and December

-By: Lauren Bavis Weber, 360 Live Media Marketing Manager
+By: Lauren Bavis Weber, Marketing Manager

 When it comes to membership growth, timing matters.
 Our analysis of Google search trends from 2020–2025 shows that searches for the word “association” dip significantly in November and December, averaging 15–20% lower than the rest of the year, and hitting their lowest point in December.